ianks/ianks.github.io/_posts/2015-01-29-introduction-to-nodejs-streams.md

 the data to the browser.
 Sockets are very similar to pipes in the sense that they allow for interprocess-communication (IPC) by creating byte streams.
-The main difference is that sockets will turn the data into packets, and send the packets over the network, while pipes can just use shared files over the local file-system.
+The main difference is that sockets will turn the data into packets, and send the packets over the network, while pipes can only use shared files over the local file-system.

-To do this, we will use [socket.io](http://socket.io) to set up a socket between out Node app and the client.
+To do this, we will use [socket.io](http://socket.io) to set up a socket between our Node app and the client.

 #### On the server we now have this: